 So, considering your room and listening tastes, do you need louder audio?
 If you can get it loud enough, then you may not really need an amp, especially with Klipsch speakers.

 Keep in mind however that you should not always try to max out your speakers.
-Speaker limits are expressed in watts of power and in most cases, you will bring your system to distort if you push your speakers at max for long periods of time.
+Speaker limits are expressed in watts of power and in most cases, you will cause your system to distort if you push your speakers at max for long periods of time.

 Another good reason to get an amplifier is if you want to offload some power requirements from the receiver to a power amp.
 In fact, doing this often leads to a positive sonic difference, though rather modest.
 This also adds to your receiver’s overall durability.